sitiny/BRIC_TUS_Simulation_Tools/README.md

 >
 > E. S. Wise, B. T. Cox, J. Jaros, B. E. Treeby, "Representing arbitrary acoustic source and sensor distributions in Fourier collocation methods," J. Acoust.
 Soc.
 Am., 146 (1), pp. 278-288, 2019.

-If you use the functions in your own work, please consider citing the above paper and the k-Wave toolbox.

 ## Questions/feedback
 Feedback welcome at siti.yaakub@plymouth.ac.uk